Inevitable shift in the current global mobility environment has caused organisations and workforce to respond and adapt to these changes.

 |20,400 (maximum applicable to individual below 55 years old)|

-|Between 1,000 (under 55 years old) to 8,000 (6o years old and above)|
+|Between 1,000 (under 55 years old) to 8,000 (60 years old and above)|

-|Grandparent caregiver relief – applicable to female taxpayer only||3,000
+|Grandparent caregiver relief (applicable to female taxpayer only)||3,000

-|Handicapped sibling relief||5,500 per handicapped sibling|
+|Handicapped sibling relief||5,500 per handicapped sibling or sibling-in-law|

 |Life insurance relief||5,000 (maximum)|